AdamLauz/experience/README.md

 # Machine Learning Engineer | Researcher
 I love building engineering projects from scratch.
-I'm both people and technology oriented, I have a good sense of both the technical and the broader product prespectives.
+I have a good sense of both the technical and the broader product prespectives.
 I have experience in managing software products, data analysis, predictive modeling,  A/B testing and deployment of machine learning models to production.

 ## Skills and Tools
 - **Machine Learning:** XGBoost, Bayesian Modeling, Logistic Regression, Deep Learning (Deep & Cross, DeepFFM), LLMs and RAG (llama-index).